Project Management Journal Guidelines

 - Title page of the manuscript should only include the title of the paper.

-- To permit objective reviews by two referees, the abstract and first page of the text must not reveal the author(s) and/or affiliation(s), but only the manuscript title.
+- To permit objective double blind reviews by two referees, the abstract, first page and text must not reveal the author(s) and/or affiliation(s).
+When authors cite their own work, they should refer to themselves in the third person.
+Any papers not adhering to this will be returned.

 Formatting the Paper